jameshanlon/jameshanlon.github.io/content/python-processor.md

 3. Optimising the hardware.

-The work in *Quantitative Overhead Analysis for Python* [1] provides a detailed analysis of overheads in CPython.
-The different types of overhead are described in the following table, which is taken from the paper.
-See [2] and [3] for other similar analyses that [1] builds on.
+The work in *Quantitative Overhead Analysis for Python* [1] provides a detailed analysis of overheads in CPython. [^python-overheads] The different types of overhead are described in the following table, which is taken from the paper.

+[^python-overheads]: See [2] and [3] for other similar analyses that [1] builds on.

 <table class="table table-sm table-striped">
   <caption>Sources of performance overhead in Python, from [1].</caption>